MQL-Development/licensemybot_documentation/README.md

 ## Step 13: Replace the Product Code

-Replace the string "" with the your generated Product Code, the Indicator will use this Product Code to validate the license key provided by the client using the MetaTraderValidation library.
+Replace the string "" with your generated Product Code, the Indicator will use this Product Code to validate the license key provided by the client using the MetaTraderValidation library.

 ![Alt Text](Images/Screenshot(56).png)